yuntsewu/devops-for-prep/module-0/README.md

     sudo systemctl enable nginx
     sudo systemctl start nginx
     ```
-9. You should now be able to navigate from your internet browser to http://<Instance IP address> and see a successfull running web server.
+9. You should now be able to navigate from your internet browser to http://"[Instance IP address]" and see a successfull running web server.

 # Goals
 Good understanding of: